 Do Employers Have to Pay You if They Close Down During the Pandemic?

-No. Employers are having a tough time keeping their businesses open, and paying employees during the shutdown could result in permanent closure.
+No. Employers are having a tough time keeping their businesses open.
+Paying employees during the shutdown could result in permanent closure.
 Companies that shut down are required to pay employees for any sick days and vacation time they are owed.
 Beyond that, workers who are laid off should apply for unemployment to make up for lost income.

 Can You Collect Unemployment During the Coronavirus Lockdown?